Home

 Certain alterations to a properties original size are generally allowed under these permitted development rights;

-• No extension to be higher than the highest part of the roof
+• Extension must be kept below the highest part (ridge) of the roof

 • Exceptions